 The other great thing about KPIs for your team is that it makes one-on-ones easier as you have timelines and progress of key indicators to track and discuss, and it keeps your team focused on what MUST be done, even if you aren’t there.

 As PR and marketing teams focus on their data analytics and delivering KPIs for their campaigns and marketing actions, delving into the right metrics becomes essential.
 Depending on what team members’ duties, their KPIs will emerge from those actions.To begin assessing the right data, take a look at our infographic for reporting.

-This article originally appeared in Jenny Stilwell, was written by Jenny Stilwell from Business2Community, and legally licensed through the NewsCred publisher network.
+This post was initially published on this site on May 12, 2017.
+On Saturdays, we republish posts that our readers may have missed the first time around.
+It originally appeared in Jenny Stilwell, was written by Jenny Stilwell from Business2Community, and legally licensed through the NewsCred publisher network.
 Please direct all licensing questions to email@example.com.